Guide

 # List recent emails as JSON

-The classic Unix mail command, available on virtually every POSIX system.
+The classic Unix mail command, first included in Unix System V in 1983 and later standardized as part of POSIX.2 (IEEE Std 1003.2).
+Available on virtually every POSIX system.
 Reads from the local mailbox or sends via sendmail/SMTP.
 Simple but limited: no OAuth, no JSON output, minimal attachment support.
 Best for sending quick notifications from cron jobs on systems where a local MTA is already configured.

 # Send a simple email via local MTA